Summary Statement

 Non contractual, voluntary overtime, additional hours payments are paid in accordance with the Council’s pay review terms and agreed policy on overtime.

 To meet specific operational requirements, it may be necessary for an individual to temporarily take on additional duties, the Council’s arrangements for authorising any additional remuneration, e.g. honoraria, ex gratia, ‘acting up’ relating to temporary additional duties are set out in the Council’s personnel code.
-Any additional payment is subject to formal approval by the statutory Chief Officer panel which includes the Head of Paid Services, the Monitoring Officer and the Section 151 Officer.
+Any additional payment is subject to formal approval by the Senior Management Team which consists of the Chief Executive and the two Directors.

 Chief Officers are not permitted to be paid overtime, additional hours payments or premium payments.